jabrena/java-books/java/ej-e1.md

 Item 38: Adhere to generally accepted naming conventions

 Chapter 8 Exceptions
-Item 39:Use exceptions only for exceptional conditions Item 40:Use checked exceptions for recoverable conditions and run-time exceptions for programming errors
-Item 41:Avoid unnecessary use of checked exceptions Item 42:Favor the use of standard exceptions
+Item 39: Use exceptions only for exceptional conditions Item 40: Use checked exceptions for recoverable conditions and run-time exceptions for programming errors Item 41: Avoid unnecessary use of checked exceptions Item 42: Favor the use of standard exceptions
-Item 43: Throw exceptions appropriate to the abstraction Item 44:Document all exceptions thrown by each method Item 45:Include failure-capture information in detail messages Item 46:Strive for </vetbfailure atomicity
+Item 43: Throw exceptions appropriate to the abstraction Item 44: Document all exceptions thrown by each method Item 45: Include failure-capture information in detail messages Item 46: Strive for </vetbfailure atomicity
-Item 47:Don't ignore exceptions
+Item 47: Don't ignore exceptions

 Chapter 9 Threads
 Item 48: Synchronize access to shared mutable data